Blocked Bloom Filters with Choices: Blocked Bloom Filter with Choices

 \subsection{Basic idea}

-The idea behind the BlowChoc filter is that it works like a Blocked Bloom filter, but one has two (or more) independent choices for the block.
+The idea behind the BlowChoc filter is that it works like a Blocked Bloom filter, but there are two (or more) independent choices for the block.
 The bits for a key may be set in either block.
-When querying the key, both blocks are examined, and the answer \texttt{True} is returned if all queried bits are set in at least one of the two blocks.
+When querying the key, both blocks are examined, and the answer \texttt{True} is returned if all queried bits are set in at least one of the blocks.
 In contrast to Cuckoo and Quotient filters, data of inserted keys is never moved after insertion.

 At first sight, the idea of BlowChoc filters seems to be disadvantageous: By querying two locations, the FPR approximately doubles from $\eps$ to $\eps + \eps - \eps^2 \approx 2\eps$, and accordingly almost triples for three choices.
 On the other hand, having a choice between two or more blocks allows us to choose the block where the insertion requires setting fewer new bits, reducing the load factor overall, and balancing the load better between the blocks.
 Together, these possibilities can reduce the FPR overall or the required space overhead for the same FPR.
 The question is whether in the possible design space there is an insertion strategy that results in an overall advantage.